 - It has 3 components: lemon zest, vanilla extract, and cognac (or brandy).

-Though there is nothing special about them, when you add all three to a recipe - in the right proportions, of course - the result is fantastic!
-None shine on its own but there is a deep, caramel, fresh flavor that I think it's unmatched.
+Though there is nothing special about them, when you add all three to a recipe in the right proportions the result is fantastic!

 It's not vanilla, it's not lemon, it's not caramel, it is magic.
 Maybe that's stretching it a bit?
 Well, you can be the judge of that.
-I plan on adding them to most of my simple cakes.

 It reminds me of the flavor of red velvet cake.
 What does it taste like?
 What is so special about it?
 It simply has a fabulous flavor.
-This magic trio reminds me of that.
+This flavor trio reminds me of that.

 - By hand: I use a large bowl and a whisk and a spatula.
 If the butter is soft, mixing everything is simple.